SOC 2 Type II audit in progress · EU, US and India data residency · a DPA you can sign

 Cloud vs on-premise ticketing — which is cheaper?

-Count all the costs: an on-prem tool means a server, upgrades, backups, and recurring admin hours — usually more than $99/month in engineering time alone, before the triage labor.
+Count all the costs: an on-prem tool means a server, upgrades, backups, and recurring admin hours — usually more than from $79/month in engineering time alone, before the triage labor.
 Cloud pricing is one predictable fee with the operational load included.

 Can remote and field teams use a cloud ticketing system?